CoCreateInstance function (combaseapi.h)

-Creates a single uninitialized object of the class associated with a specified CLSID.
+Creates and default-initializes a single object of the class associated with a specified CLSID.

 Call CoCreateInstance when you want to create only one object on the local system.
 To create a single object on a remote system, call the CoCreateInstanceEx function.
 To create multiple objects based on a single CLSID, call the CoGetClassObject function.